Jon-Becker/research/papers/diving-into-decompilation/README.md

   AND(PUSH20(0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF), CALLDATALOAD(4))
   ```

-  is understood by the decompiler to an argument in the first slot of calldata (since the first 4 bytes of calldata are used for the function selector).
+  is understood by the decompiler to be an argument in the first slot of calldata (since the first 4 bytes of calldata are used for the function selector).
 We know that this argument is likely a variable with type existing in {`address`, `uint160`, `bytes20`}.

   We can use this heuristic to infer the *size* of any variable or argument in the smart contract.
 In order to settle on a type within the set of possibilities, we need to watch for how the smart-contract interacts with the value.

-  For example, the decompiler assumes that the following is an `address`, since it's used as an address further in the program.
+  For example, the decompiler assumes that the following is an `address` since it's used as an address further in the program.

   ```rust
   STATICCALL(GAS(), AND(PUSH20(0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF), CALLDATALOAD(4)), ...)
   ```

-  Additionally, the decompiler assumes that the following is a `uint256`, since it's used in arithmetic operations further in the program.
+  Additionally, the decompiler assumes that the following is a `uint256` since it's used in arithmetic operations further in the program.

   ```rust
   ADD(PUSH1(0xFF), AND(PUSH20(0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF), CALLDATALOAD(4)))
   ```

   The same can be said for `bytes` types.
-For example, the decompiler assumes that the following is a `bytes32`, since it's used in bitwise operations further in the program.
+For example, the decompiler assumes that the following is a `bytes32` since it's used in bitwise operations further in the program.

   ```rust
   BYTE(0, AND(PUSH20(0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF), CALLDATALOAD(4)))